icey-franken/projectKIL/documentation/feature-list.md

+# NOTES FROM ED:
+**Your features look good!
+Mainly, I want you to focus on broadening your feature-list definitions.
+There's only the one thing to check off.
+Let me know any questions that you might have after you have discussed this with your group!**

+FEATURE-LIST
+Projects

+ **Think about other CRUD functionalities that might be involved in projects.
+Right now, I'm seeing a description of viewing an index, but nothing about creation, or viewing individual projects.**

 # README for instructables project features

 Our project: replicate instructables.com website appearance and the functionality specified in feature list below.